matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 5) What is the Service Object?
 Answer: Exposes Pods to the Cluster or Externally.
 Pods have an internal IP by default - it changes when a Pod is replaced:
-Finding Pods is hard iff the IP changes all the time.
+Finding Pods is hard if the IP changes all the time.
 Services group Pods with a shared IP.
 Services can allow external access to Pods: The default (internal only) can be overwritten.
 Without Services, Pods are very hard to reach and communication is difficult.
 Reaching a Pod from outside the Cluster is not possible at all without Services.